 Ms. Stern from McKinney, Texas did this adorable turkey anchor chart.
-I love how she had the kids write the labels and they even colored it it!
+I love how she had the kids write the labels and they even colored them!
 And if you look closely you will see some turkey projects where they are holding signs to persuade everyone to not eat them!
 You can tell from the output that this was an amazing lesson.

 Ms. Moore from Dallas, Texas started by making a great anchor chart capturing some adjectives for Thanksgiving.
-Then she had her students write some describing words about turkeys on brown bags, stuffed them and stapled a bone in them to make these adorable turkey legs!
+Then she had her students write some describing words about turkeys on brown bags, stuffed them, and stapled a bone in them to make these adorable turkey legs!

 Ms. Kuty from Fredericksburg, West Virginia – “We made turkeys with sentences saying what thankful for.
-We drew and wrote about having freedom to do our favorite things for Veterans Day.
+We drew and wrote about having the freedom to do our favorite things for Veterans Day.
 We will be reading Stone Soup and will create a recipe for it.
 We will then make it in our classroom.
 Students wrote invitations to parents and the principal to attend.
 We will Venn diagram different versions of the stories we read.
 We will also make block pattern turkeys and tally different blocks used.”

 Ms. Kim from Simi Valley, CA had the Turkeys in Disguise in full swing in her classroom.
 This is a fun family project that is so simple for teachers to manage.
 Just send home a blank turkey with a little letter asking families to decorate the turkey however they wish!
 You will be amazed at what you get in return!